nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "I am not!"

-"Who's talkin' 'bout you?
+"Who's talkin' &rsquo;bout you?
 Girl I mean ain' nothin' like you.
-This girl likes to go to church a lot and it's near 'bout ruint her.
+This girl likes to go to church a lot and it's near &rsquo;bout ruint her.
 She's jes' as evil and tight and hard to get along with as all d' other church folks."

 "That isn't true!"